 Article 44.
 Mutual legal assistance in accessing stored [computer data] [digital information]

-1. A State Party may request another State Party to search or similarly access, seize or similarly secure, and disclose data stored by means of [a computer system] [an information and communications technology device] located within the territory of the requested State Party, including data that have been preserved pursuant to article 42.
+1. A State Party may request another State Party to search or similarly access, seize or similarly secure, and disclose data stored by means of [a computer system] [an information and communications technology device] located within the territory of the requested State Party or where the data are in the possession or control of a service provider located or established in that other State Party, including data that have been preserved pursuant to article 42.

-2. The requested State Party shall respond to the request through the application of relevant international instruments and laws referred to in article 35, and in accordance with other relevant provisions of this chapter.
+2. The requested State Party shall respond to the request through the application of relevant international instruments and laws referred to in article 35, and in accordance with other relevant provisions of this chapter. [agreed ad referendum]

 3. The request shall be responded to on an expedited basis where: